staticGuru/react_native_youtube_streamer/README.md

 This is simple as that.

-VideoPlayer ship around any video component, but fits well with react-video.
-In v2 you've total control on the video component.
+VideoPlayer ship around any video component but fits well with react-video.
+In v2, you've total control on the video component.

 - **autoStart** - Whether or not the video should start when rendered (Default to true).
-- **mainControl** - The component used to render the main control bar, you can use the default one provided by this lib or your own.
+- **mainControl** - The component used to render the main control bar.
+You can use the default one provided by this lib or your own.
-- **bottomControl** - The component used to render the bottom control bar, you can use the default one provided by this lib or your own.
+- **bottomControl** - The component used to render the bottom control bar.
+You can use the default one provided by this lib or your own.
 - **VideoId**.
 Contain the valid Youtube video Id.

 For advanced configuration, such as infinite loop, check the rest of the documentation and custom controls bar.